 About Karma

-Karma is a female Belgian Malinois about 6 years old.
+Karma is a female Belgian Malinois over 6 years old.
 Carefully selected as a great representative of her breed, Clarissa decided to make her part of their program.
 Clarissa has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Shamrock, dad